github-jimjim/Jomfish-Source-Code/README.md

   - Focuses on performance without specialized tuning for threads or overhead.
   - Can be compiled and used in chess arenas of your choice.
   - Performance improvements compared to previous versions.
+  - 2 Versions available: compact and none.
+The none is a little bit faster

 ## Collaboration